HicrestLaboratory/SPARTA/README.md

 * cuda: files needed by the cuda version
 * mkl: files needed by the mkl version

 running `make cuda_test` or `make mkl_test` will create a test executable of the cuda version or the mkl version respectively.
-The executable will be placed in the relevant folder of programs/.
+The executable will be placed in programs/cuda or programs/mkl.
 You can run it with different command line arguments to test different features.

 * `-i` : select type of input
 * *  `1`: Random CSR